Frequently Asked Questions

 Do UU’s believe anything they want?

-We honour and affirm the unique wisdom, life experience, and truths that each of us brings to community.
-We affirm that we all learn, grow, and make meaning of life by sharing our journeys in community.
+We affirm that we learn, grow, and make meaning of life by sharing our journeys in community.

 What do UU’s mean when they talk about covenant?